 Some exercises and stretches which may help include:

 Standing wall stretch

-The AAOS recommend a standing wall stretch to help prevent muscle cramps in the calves.
+The AAOS recommends a standing wall stretch to help prevent muscle cramps in the calves.
 To perform a standing wall stretch:

 - stand facing a wall and stretch the arms out to place both hands flat against it